unrealwork/axibase-collector/README.md

 ## Overview

-Axibase Collector is a Java-based ETL application that queries external data sources on schedule and uploads received data as series, properties, messages, and files into Axibase Time Series Database.
+Axibase Collector is a Java-based ETL application that queries external data sources on schedule and uploads received data as series, properties, messages, and files into the Axibase Time Series Database.

 It supports [collections](collections.md)-based automation in order to query as many data sources as possible with the same configuration.